 My recent research has focused on multiculturalism in contemporary science fiction television music and the portrayal of Cumbria and the Lake District on screen.

-Running alongside is a long-term project on the life and work of Delia Derbyshire, one of the pioneering figures in British electronic music.
+Running alongside is a long-term project on the life and work of Delia Derbyshire (1937-2001), one of the most significant and influential figures in British electronic music who worked across film, television, theatre and radio.
 In 2007, the Centre for Screen Studies and the NOVARS Electroacoustic Research Centre were honoured to acquire Derbyshire's tape and written archive, as a generous loan from the composer Mark Ayres on behalf of the Derbyshire Estate.
-The collection also includes items and schoolwork from Derbyshire's childhood, which are accessible to researchers at the John Rylands Library, Deansgate.
+The collection has grown to include items from Derbyshire's childhood, including her schoolwork, and the Delia Derbyshire Archive is now accessible to researchers and the wider public at the John Rylands Library, Deansgate.